 Our teachers are smart, passionate educators who believe that all students can learn at the highest level.
 We look for teachers with a track record of high performance, who inspire students to love learning, and who play very well with others.

-- Collaborate with colleagues to share best practices and ensure student mastery of standards
+- Collaborate with colleagues to share best practices and ensure student achievement

 - Maintain close relationships with families, including phone calls and conferences

 - Contribute to the school community by attending school events, leading a club, reading group, athletic team, or other initiative